ankur-tutlani/multi-agent-coordination/README.md

 We assume name to be any string of length "name_len", a combination of alpha and numeric characters generated randomly.
 Agents keep track of names proposed by other agents and accordingly update their actions in the successive rounds of play.
 We assume agents have bounded rationality and engaged in limited calculations to decide upon what action to take.

-We have considered different combinations of strategies that agents can adopt while taking actions.
+We have considered different combinations of approaches or methods that agents can adopt while taking actions.
 We assume that agents use perturbed best response implying agents can take action randomly with a certain probability (Young, 2015).
 At each time when agents require to take action, they consider the names proposed in the past by their opponents and decide what name to propose in the current period.
 We have tested four different ways which agents can use to decide what action to take.
 The "function_to_use" parameter provides details about these and how these are different to each other.

 When the simulations are run for "num_of_trials" timeperiod, we get the percentage distribution of different names (strategies) which agents proposed.
 The names which satisfy the two conditions for norm specified by "norms_agents_frequency" and "norms_time_frequency" are considered as norm.
 We have looked at two dimensions of norms, number of agents following the norm and for how long it has been followed.
 We can see the output like below.
 In below graph, X-axis shows the timeperiod, and Y-axis shows the % of agents who proposed the respective name.
 Y-axis values are in ratio format (range from 0 - 1), so would need to multiply by 100 to get this in percentage format.